AnkitChoudhaary/COL106_Assignments/README.md

 # COL106_Assignments
-This is personal repository used for managing Assignment of Course COL106(IITD) : Data structure and Algorithms
+This is a personal repository used for managing Assignment of Course COL106(IITD): Data Structure and Algorithms